 The MPOT calls for a shared-use side path or bikeway improvements along MD 373 (page 32).
-The applicant should reconstruct the existing sidewalk along the property frontage of MD 373.
-This new on-site sidewalk will connect to the new sidewalk depicted along the applicant's frontage of MD 631.
+A sidewalk along the property frontage of MD 373 currently exists and the sidewalk will connect to the new sidewalk depicted along the applicant's frontage of MD 631.

 The Subregion 5 Master Plan and SMA states that "sidewalks encourage local foot-traffic, improve the health of people in the area, and provide safe access to transit, commercial, and service areas" (page 115).
-The applicant is proposing construction of a sidewalk along the property frontage of MD 631.
+The application indicates construction of a sidewalk along the property frontage of MD 631.
 This sidewalk will provide a safe bicycle and pedestrian environment for patrons of future commercial uses, especially students from nearby Gwynn Park High School.
-The sidewalk proposed by the applicant will connect the site to the road and sidewalk improvements being constructed by SHA, and provide for a more complete pedestrian network than exists today.
+The sidewalk will connect the site to the road and sidewalk improvements being constructed by SHA, and provide for a more complete pedestrian network than exists today.